You’re expecting a baby!

 If you check the box, then anyone can find your registry using your name and email address.

-If you uncheck the box, then your registry will only be visible to people that have a direct link for it.
+If you uncheck the box, then your registry will only be visible to people that have a direct link to it.
 This means that if you want a friend or a family member to be able to view your registry, then you’ll have to provide them with a link to it.

 Once you’ve registered, you can easily add stuff to your registry online or even offline.